dart-lang/site-www/src/_guides/language/evolution.md

 ### Dart 2.7

-Dart 2.7 added support for **[extension methods][]**, enabling you to add functionality to any type — even types you don’t control — with the brevity and auto-complete experience of regular method calls.
+Dart 2.7 added support for **[extension methods][]**, enabling you to add functionality to any type—even types you don’t control—with the brevity and auto-complete experience of regular method calls.
 Because the tech preview for this feature was in 2.6, you can use extension methods without warnings if you specify 2.6.0 or a later release as the lower SDK constraint.